microsoft/moaw/workshops/getting-started-with-aks/workshop.md

   <div class="info" data-title="Note">

   > You may see a message that the subscription does not have the flags: EnableAPIServerVnetIntegrationPreview, NRGLockdownPreview, NodeAutoProvisioningPreview, DisableSSHPreview, SafeguardsPreview, AutomaticSKUPreview registered.
-Preview features must be registered in order to create a cluster so go ahead and click the **Register preview features** link to register the the required flags in your subscription.
+Preview features must be registered in order to create a cluster so go ahead and click the **Register preview features** link to register the required flags in your subscription.

   </div>